topfreegames/pitaya/README.md

 ### Hacking pitaya

-Here's how to run one of the examples:
+Here's one example of running Pitaya:

-Start etcd (this command requires docker-compose and will run an etcd container locally, you may run an etcd without docker if you prefer)
+Start etcd (This command requires docker-compose and will run an etcd container locally.
+An etcd may be run without docker if prefered.)
 ```
 cd ./examples/testing && docker-compose up -d etcd
 ```